HenryHXYao/-CarND-P4/writeup_report.md

 * **Solution Design Approach**

-The overall strategy for deriving a model architecture was to ...My first step was to use a convolution neural network model similar to the ...
+My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
-To combat the overfitting, I modified the model so that ...Then I ...
+This implied that the model was underfitting.
 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

+To combat the overfitting, I modified the model so that ...Then I ...
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 * **Final Model Architecture**